Bassel-Sadek/MTC/UtilityExpressionCalculator.md

 ## Methodology

 Each UEC workbook (i.e. Excel file) consists of at least two worksheets.
 One must be the [[UECDataSheet]], which defines the input files used in the utility expressions, including zonal (vector) data and level-of-service "skims" (matrix data).
-The second, third, fourth, etc page specifies one or more multinomial or nested logit models via a unique UEC UtilitySheet.
-The UtilitySheet consists of three sections, as follows:
+The second, third, fourth, etc page specifies one or more multinomial or nested logit models via a unique [[UECUtilitySheet]].
+The [[UECUtilitySheet]] consists of three sections, as follows:

 1. The first section specifies the nesting structure of the logit model -- if omitted, a multinomial structure is assumed;
 1. Next, variable names, or tokens, are defined for use in subsequent (moving down rows) utility equations; and,